Can Undocumented Immigrants Get Car Insurance?

 And here's why: There have been reports in some states that insurers will sell policies to unlicensed drivers and then refuse to pay for any claims filed through those policies.

 This was the case in Illinois before the state adopted its own immigrant-licensing law.
 The problem caught the eye of Illinois legislators, who in 2012 fought what they believed to be the industry's deceptive business practices toward undocumented immigrants.
-That year, lawmakers introduced legislation to tighten rules on insurers that advertised policies for license-less drivers and then denied their claims because they lacked a license.
+That year, lawmakers introduced legislation to tighten rules on car insurance companies that advertised policies for license-less drivers and then denied their claims because they lacked a license.

 "While some insurance companies sell auto insurance policies to unlicensed motorists, they generally will not pay out any claims on these policies when the motorist is unlicensed," the IHSC said.
 "For such motorists, there is no point to buying insurance."